Summer Camps 2026

 Dive into the wet and wild world of the Monterey Bay!
 We will conduct experiments in the lab and collect data and make observations in the field.

-Ocean acidification chemistry experiments
+Conduct ocean acidification chemistry experiments

-Tidepooling at Lovers Point
+Tide pool at Lovers Point

 June 22-26